 The PI is also responsible for reporting all AEs to all relevant Institutional Review Boards (IRBs).
 All AEs that are related to the study and are serious or affect IRB approval will be reported by the PI to the relevant IRBs according to IRB requirements.
-UCSF requires that an internal (onsite) AE that the PI determines to be related to the study and serious or unexpected shall be reported within 5 working days of the UCSF PI's knowledge.
+UCSF requires that an internal (on-site) AE that the PI determines to be related to the study and serious or unexpected shall be reported within 5 working days of the UCSF PI's knowledge.
 External (off-site) AE's that change the study risks/benefits or requires a UCSF IRB modification must be reported within 10 working days of the UCSF PI's knowledge.
+Diversion of Mifeprex® will be reported to the FDA within 15 days of the UCSF PI's knowledge.